Karen S. Lewis

 - PhLiP, a conference on philosophical linguistics and linguistical philosophy, co-organized with Delia Fara, is happening again!

 - I will be giving my paper, "Elusive Counterfactuals", for the Iris Einheuser Memorial Lecture at Duke University on Oct.
 31, 2014.

-- I will be presenting something, TBD, at the Semantic Content Workshop in Barcelona, Nov.
+- "Anaphora and Negation: Trouble for Dynamic Semantics" at the Semantic Content Workshop in Barcelona, Nov.
 6-8, 2014.

 - "Speakers' intentions and the metasemantics of context-sensitive expressions" at a symposium on metasemantics at the Eastern APA in Philadelphia, Dec.
 30, 2014.